-We believe our management team, with the assistance of our advisors, is well positioned to identify unique opportunities within the healthcare and healthcare-related industries.
-Certain members of our management team and our advisors have spent significant portions of their careers working with businesses in the healthcare industry, and have developed a wide network of professional services contacts and business relationships in that industry.
+We believe our management team is well positioned to identify unique opportunities within the healthcare and healthcare-related industries.
+Certain members of our management team have spent significant portions of their careers working with businesses in the healthcare industry, and have developed a wide network of professional services contacts and business relationships in that industry.
 Our selection process will leverage our relationships with venture capitalists and growth equity funds, executives of private and public companies, as well as investment banking firms, which we believe should provide us with a key competitive advantage in sourcing potential business combination targets.
 Given our profile and dedicated industry approach, we anticipate that target business candidates may be brought to our attention from various unaffiliated sources, and in particular investors in other private and public companies in our networks.
 Our management team will also proactively search for unique opportunities that are best positioned for our initial business combination.
-We also believe that our management team's and advisors' reputations, experience and track record of making investments in the healthcare space will make us a preferred partner for these potential targets.
+We also believe that our management team's reputation, experience and track record of making investments in the healthcare space will make us a preferred partner for these potential targets.